How to pay legal fees on divorce or dissolution

 Funding from your ex

-You and your ex-partner may agree this, or your solicitor may ask them on your behalf.
+You and your ex-partner might agree this, or your solicitor might ask them on your behalf.

 Borrowing from family or friends

-You may be able to borrow from family or friends and it may be cheaper and much easier than borrowing from a bank, building society or other loan provider.
+You might be able to borrow from family or friends and it might be cheaper and much easier than borrowing from a bank, building society or other loan provider.

-Make sure you get a formal agreement drawn up or the court may not take the loan into account when considering how to divide the finances between you.
+Make sure you get a formal agreement drawn up or the court might not take the loan into account when considering how to divide the finances between you.

 You should also be sure that you can pay the money back.
 If you can’t, it could harm the friendship or family relationship.